ajbraus/BEW-2.1-Advanced-Web-Patterns/Lessons/ServerlessIntro.md

 First, be sure to set up your credentials for AWS by following along with this video: [https://www.youtube.com/embed/KngM5bfpttA](https://www.youtube.com/embed/KngM5bfpttA)

-Then, get hands-on with your first serverless application by running the [Hello World Node.js Example on AWS](https://www.serverless.com/framework/docs/providers/aws/examples/hello-world/node/) in your own terminal.
+Then, get hands-on with your first serverless application by completing the first "Hello World" step of this [serverless tutorial](https://www.serverless.com/blog/serverless-express-rest-api/) in your own terminal.

 Once it's working, modify the code to return you and your partner's names instead!